Pressure Sore Claims

 Pressure sores are graded in terms of their severity.
 Grade 1 is the least severe and is characterised by skin discolouration.
 Grade 4 is the most severe and is associated with severe skin damage and necrosis potentially impacting the underlying muscle or bone.
 In the most serious cases the patient may require debridement of dead tissue from the wound, skin grafts or cosmetic surgery.
 In these cases patients are at risk of developing a life threatening infection such as sepsis or gangrene.
 In some cases the affected area may need to be amputated.
 Recovery can take a long time and management of the wound may require input from district nurses, tissue viability nurses and plastic surgeons.

-The specialist medical negligence solicitors at Curtis Solicitors have experience of helping clients who have developed a pressure sore as a result of nursing or care home negligence to recover financial compensation for the injuries that they have suffered.
+The specialist medical negligence solicitors at Curtis Law Solicitors have experience of helping clients who have developed a pressure sore as a result of nursing or care home negligence to recover financial compensation for the injuries that they have suffered.
 The most common areas of negligence include:

-• Failure to carry out a Waterlow assessment accurately or at all
+- Failure to carry out a Waterlow assessment accurately or at all

-• Failure to implement a pressure relieving regime
+- Failure to implement a pressure relieving regime

-• Failure to follow a planned pressure relieving regime
+- Failure to follow a planned pressure relieving regime

-• Failure to diagnose a pressure sore
+- Failure to diagnose a pressure sore

-• Failure to appropriately treat a pressure sore
+- Failure to appropriately treat a pressure sore

-• Failure to refer a patient for specialist tissue viability/plastic surgery assessment and treatment
+- Failure to refer a patient for specialist tissue viability/plastic surgery assessment and treatment

-If you wish to discuss a potential medical negligence claim with our specialist solicitors you can use our online enquiry form, call us for free on 0800 008 7450, call us on our mobile friendly number on 0333 2400340 or text "CURTIS" to 82727.
+If you wish to discuss a potential clinical negligence claim with our specialist solicitors you can email us, use our online enquiry form, or call us for free on 0800 008 7450.